crumplecup/bentoncounty_gistools/docs/basic_use.rst

 Summary
 -------

-Importing the package, reading the template data, and building the planning map involve a single line of code each, for a total of three lines:
+Importing the package, reading the template data, and building the planning map involve a total of two lines of code:

 ::